NicoloCavalli95horses/KMS-web-testing/01 Notes/DOS (Denial of Service).md

 ## Definition

 The **Denial of Service (DoS)** attack is focused on making a resource (site, application, server) unavailable for the purpose it was designed.
 There are many ways to make a service unavailable for legitimate users:
-- manipulating network packets,
+- manipulating network packets
-- programming,
+- programming
-- logical,
+- logical
 - resources handling vulnerabilities

 If a service receives a very large number of requests, it may cease to be available to legitimate users.
 In the same way, a service may stop if a programming vulnerability is exploited, or the way the service handles resources it uses.